pattygcoding/GoogleApps-Scripts/README.md

 # Google Apps Scripts by Patrick Goodwin
-A collection of Google Apps Scripts I use, especially on Google Sheets to compare SQL outputs when Microsoft SQL server can't do it for me.
+A collection of Scripts I use, especially on Google Sheets to compare SQL outputs when Microsoft SQL server can't do it for me.

 To use these on Google Sheets, go to the Extensions -> Apps Script and paste your code.

 **Experimental OfficeScript Files:** The TypeScript files are experimental and for OfficeScript.
-The .gs files are the correct files to use
+The .gs (Google Sheets) and .vba (Excel) files are the correct files to use

 ## Table of Contents
 - [Compare Columns](#compare-columns)